EECS150/asic-labs-fa22/project/final.md

 If you worked with a partner you do not need separate reports.
 If you are having issues with your partner please contact the GSI privately as soon as possible.

+***The project report is due at 11:59 pm on Monday, Dec.
+12.